Serving the Mission of Hope

 Jen was honored to be chosen by the Wilsons to serve on the board.
 Noah’s Bandage Project has provided her an outlet to continue to Make An Impact in our KC community!

-Laurie is the office manager for a growing remodeling company in the Kansas City metro area.
+Laurie is the Project Manager for a residential investment company in the Kansas City metro area.
 Originally from Manhattan, Kansas, she received her degree from Johnson County Community College and focused on raising her daughters, Katie and Olivia.

 In 2015 Laurie began volunteering for Noah’s Bandage Project and immediately felt connected to their mission ‘to end childhood cancer through awareness, support, and the gift of hope.’
 She is thankful that her daughters and her partner, Jeff, have joined her in volunteering and support her new endeavor as a board member.
 In her spare time Laurie enjoys watching Katie play softball, taking her girls to the theatre, watching Royals games, and traveling.